HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 - Complementary elements.
 Do you want a specific element to be part of some of the photos: table, chair, tree, car, horse? etc. Add this into your brief so your photographer knows about this.
 Photographers cannot simply “guess” the elements you want.
 It is important you write this down as it might impact the shooting.

 - Exact subjects in the photo.
 If you are running an event, ensure you brief your photographer about the exact key people you need images of.
-Also, do you want photos full body, upper body or only faces?
+Also, do you want photos of full body, upper body or only faces?
 Do you want people together or separate?
 Do you want photos of people in front of a specific wall that might have your brand printed?

 - Define colours.
 Do you want new photos to follow your brand colours or brand guidelines?
 Which colours?
 What exact colour need to stand out?
 Do you need photos black and white? full colour? sepia (reddish-brown)?
 You need to define this so your photographer knows about this.